Exclusive: Never-before-seen Chinese military blimp caught on satellite images of remote desert base

 "It really is the next leap for them in terms of furthering the engineering and support of research funding in that direction," Jacobs said.

-CNN reached out to several US intelligence officials who acknowledged they were aware of the Chinese base but would not speak about it or the blimp.
+CNN reached out to several congressional and administration offices familiar with US intelligence on China who would not speak directly about the base or the blimp.

 A senior Defense Department official declined to comment on what threats the blimp represents in China's arsenal but said since it's visible, the Pentagon would be aware.

-Note: CORRECTION: This story has been updated to correctly reflect the US sources CNN reached out to and that they declined to address the blimp and the remote Chinese military base.